Another doctor recognized problems caused by milk and provided short descriptions for 32 of the many studies he had analyzed.

 The criterion for milk allergy was the occurrence of (1) nasal congestion, asthma attacks, respiratory infections, bronchitis (chest infections) or (2) efflorescence (skin rash or changes to the skin in different areas) or (3) vomiting or diarrhea, if there was no other explanation for the symptoms.

 In such cases, the baby was changed to soy products.
 If the symptoms disappeared, they tried it again with milk-containing baby formula.
-Only when symptoms reappeared, was the baby declared to be allergic to cow's milk proteins.
-(Page 25)
+Only when symptoms reappeared, was the baby declared to be allergic to cow's milk proteins. (p.
+25)

 They found 59 babies, or 7.5% that had a cow's milk allergy with this method.
 Further investigation showed that 25% of these babies showed symptoms after the first three days of receipt of baby formula.
 A further 25% of the babies developed symptoms at least within the first week.
 Half of the affected babies reacted later.

 The team realized that the sooner cow's milk was used, the more milk allergy occurred.
 In babies that received cow’s milk early, the percentage rose to 25%.
-The milk allergies often occurred when one parent suffered from hay fever or asthma.
-(Page 26)
+The milk allergies often occurred when one parent suffered from hay fever or asthma. (p.
+26)

 Dr. J. Dan Baggett, a pediatrician in Alabama, said that he discovered the relationship between early cow's milk consumption by infants and skin problems and that some of the children later suffered from asthma if they were not taken off dairy products.
 He then introduced a diet without milk, wheat, eggs and lemons.
 But he also saw that some children reacted to soy with allergies.

-Even early rheumatoid arthritis was curable with complete elimination of dairy products.
-(Page 28) The diet consisted of special breads, crackers, cake (cake mixes) and cookies without ingredients such as casein, caseinate (denatured casein), whey or milk powder.
+Even early rheumatoid arthritis was curable with complete elimination of dairy products. (p.
+28) The diet consisted of special breads, crackers, cake (cake mixes) and cookies without ingredients such as casein, caseinate (denatured casein), whey or milk powder.
 Corn oil and safflower oil were recommended for cooking.
 Perhaps they also paid attention to having ingredients be gluten-free.

 Besides that, he only had to send 12-14 patients to a hospital instead of 100 and the length of stay declined from an average of five days to three days.

-His motto is: “Breastfed is best fed and cow's milk is the ideal food for the newly born and rapidly growing calf.”
 Dr. Baggett recommended for pregnant women to eat eggs (if tolerant) and dark green leafy vegetables and take several tablets of calcium.
 He strongly recommends to refrain from any type of milk protein and to avoid chocolate, colas, peanuts and raw onions as much as possible.

 With a good selection of plant-based foods you don’t need calcium tablets; you do need vitamin B12, however.